 Understanding Aperture Priority

-Aperture – the diameter of the primary mirror or lens – is the single most important factor in telescope performance.
-In this $1000 price range, you can expect apertures from 114mm to 203mm (4.5 to 8 inches).
-Larger apertures gather more light, revealing fainter objects and providing more detail.
+Aperture – the diameter of the primary mirror or lens – remains the single most important factor in telescope performance.
+In this $1000 price range, you can access apertures from 114mm to 254mm (4.5 to 10 inches).
+Larger apertures gather more light, revealing fainter objects and providing more detail on everything you observe.

-For planetary viewing, 130-150mm apertures provide excellent performance.
-For serious deep-sky observation, the 200-203mm apertures in Dobsonian designs deliver impressive views of galaxies and nebulae.
+For planetary viewing, 130-150mm apertures provide excellent performance with good detail on Jupiter’s cloud bands, Saturn’s rings, and lunar features.
+For serious deep-sky observation, the 200-254mm apertures in Dobsonian designs deliver impressive views of galaxies, nebulae, and star clusters that smaller instruments simply cannot show.

 Telescope Types and Their Best Uses